y0uzer/cheatsheet/README.md

 ## Random Tips & Tricks
 ### RSA Keys
-RSA Keys only like to be read by authenticated users.
+RSA Keys only like to be read by authenticated Users.
+Groups and others.. not so much.
 Be sure to change permissions to:
 ```
 chmod 600 [RSA_Key_file_name]
 ```